threshold-network/design-system-docs/theming/typography.md

 ### Base Font

-The Threshold type system is built on 8pt scale, and the base font is 14pt (one exception is the 12pt size for XS small buttons; use this rarely).
+The Threshold type system is built on 8px scale, and the base font is 16px, or 1 em.

+You will see that we show Threshold type in both em units and pixels.

+An **Em** refers to the base text size.
+The value of 1 em means the same thing as a value of 100 percent of the base text size.
+The size of an Em or percent depends on its parent.
+If the base text size of body is 16 pixels, then 150% or 1.5 Em will be 24 pixels (1.5 * 16).

+A **Pixel** (px) is browser dependent.
+It is the absolute size that you would see on your screen and is a static measurement.

 ### Font Color